PetrGlad/emmate/README.md

 `apt install libasound2-dev`.

 As an VST synth plugin you can use `amsynth`, for example.
-I use Pianoteq, but that is a commercial product.
+I personally use Pianoteq, but that is a commercial product.

 ## TODO

-- [ ] When start playing send current CC values (will help damper to take effect immediately, not on next change).
+- [ ] (improvement) When start playing send current CC values (will help damper to take effect immediately, not on next change).
-- [ ] Highlight undo/redo changes (implemented for notes, need also to emphasise CC values).
 - [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
-- [ ] Adjust tempo for selection.
+- [ ] Adjust tempo for a selection.
 - [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
+Maybe can do this with async or sending update commands to the engine thread (e.g. can just swap to new track copy in the engine's events source after edits).
 - [ ] Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?
+- [ ] Copy/cut/paste notes and time ranges (should also be supported between tracks).
-- [ ] Reduce number of range types (preferring util::Range?)
+- [ ] (refactoring) Reduce number of range types (preferring util::Range?)
 - [ ] Zoom to fit whole composition.
-  them are currently visible.
-- [ ] Organize commands (keep hotkeys/actions in a collection).
-This should make the handle_commands easier to read and enable to have a generated cheatsheet/help UI.
+- [ ] (refactoring) Organize commands (keep hotkeys/actions in a collection).
+This should make the handle_commands
+  easier to read and enable to have a generated cheatsheet/help UI.
-- [ ] Flight recorder (always record what is coming from the MIDI controller into a separate file).
+- [ ] Flight recorder (always record what is coming from the MIDI controller into a separate file or track).
-- [ ] Ensure changes are visible even when zoomed out (the events may be too small to be visible as is).
+- [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be too small to be visible as is).
-- [ ] Copy/cut/paste.
+- [x] Highlight undo/redo changes (implemented for notes, need also to emphasise CC values).
 - [x] Visual hint for out-of-view selected notes.
-Scroll to the earliest of the selected notes on an action, if none of
+Scroll to the earliest of the selected notes on an action, if none of them are currently visible.
 - [x] Optimize undo history 2: save only minimal diff instead of the whole track.
 - [x] Show (scroll to) changing objects before undo/redo.
 Should scroll some changes into view before animation on an undo/redo command if none are currently visible.